Lido Advisors, LLC

 Lido Advisors was founded in 2001 by Gregory Kushner, who is the firm's senior managing director and chairman.
 He has more than 30 years of experience in financial services.
 The firm is majority-owned by a holding company, Lido Advisors Holdings, LLC, which in turn is owned directly and indirectly by certain employees of Lido Advisors.

 Lido employs 32 advisors across its multiple branches.
-Among these advisors are four certified financial planners (CFPs), four chartered financial analysts (CFAs), five certified public accountants (CPAs), one chartered retirement planning counselor (CRPC), one chartered financial consultant (ChFC) and one certified estate planner (CEP).
+Certifications held by these advisors include for ceritifed financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), chartered retirement planning counselor (CRPC), chartered financial consultant (ChFC) and certified estate planner (CEP).

 Services Offered by Lido Advisors

 Lido Advisors has a handful of core advisory offerings, including investment management, financial planning, the selection of third-party money managers and sub-advisory services.
 Here’s a more detailed breakdown: